ansys/pyedb/doc/source/EDBAPI/SiWave.rst

 `Siwave <https://www.ansys.com/products/electronics/ansys-siwave>`_ is a specialized tool for power integrity, signal integrity, and EMI analysis of IC packages and PCB.
 This tool solves power delivery systems and high-speed channels in electronic devices.
-It can be accessed from PyAEDT in Windows only.
+It can be accessed from PyEDB in Windows only.
 All setups can be implemented through EDB API.

 .. image:: ../Resources/siwave.png
   :width: 800